Sunday, September 21, 2025

 “For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.”
 Jeremiah 29:11

 God gives to us a future and a hope.
 In 2 Corinthians 4:18, Paul wrote, “So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.”
 In Revelation 2-3, Jesus promised wonderful rewards to overcomers.
 Imagine a happily ever after in paradise with God!
-You will never lack again!
-No dangers, just love!
+No lacks, just love!

 Jeremiah’s example was to be a yoke fellow with God.
 To seek God’s kingdom first and His righteousness and let God take care of the rest.